aminesayagh/Code-Wrangler/README.md

 - [ ] Use Windows + P to list task of the workspace
 - [ ] Add a input CLI, to ask for the next update with a ai autocomplete feature
 - [ ] Define an dataset of Programming language, with their extension and their their comments pattern
+- [ ] Propose the best module to use in order to achieve  the best result from the api
+- [ ] Host a External API to use as a backend to the CLI

 ## Troubleshooting